 It is possible to make money doing what you love.
 Why not start perfecting your craft now?

-8. Figure out ways to connect your major to your future.
+7. Figure out ways to connect your major/area of study to your future.

 Maybe you are majoring in sociology because you love the class discussions and the readings.
 Many people have probably asked you “What are you going to do with that?” (and you aren’t 100 percent sure).
 Maybe you want to be a social worker, a sociologist, or neither.